thekalinga/books-raw/repo/introduction-to-international-law/04-nature-origins-and-basis-of-international-law.md

 constitutes the primary source of international law.
-Also, some "positivists" held that the only true law,"positive" law, must be the result of some externally recognisable procedure; _see_ Ago, Positive Law and International Law", American Journal of International Law (1957), Vol. 51, pp. 691--733.
+Also, some "positivists" held that the only true law,"positive" law, must be the result of some externally recognisable procedure; _see_ Ago, Positive Law and International Law", _American Journal of International Law_ (1957), Vol. 51, pp. 691--733.

-[^25/1]: The auto-limitation" theory was adopted by Jellinek in his work, Die rechtliche Natur der Staatenverträge (1880).
+[^25/1]: The "auto-limitation" theory was adopted by Jellinek in his work, Die rechtliche Natur der Staatenverträge (1880).

 [^25/2]: Another refinement of positivist theory is Triepel's view that the obligatory